Parsa-Sedigh/ztm-go/pamphlets/section-7.md

 ## 81-010 Demo Channels
 ## 82-011 Exercise Channels
 ## 83-012 Synchronization
+### Mutex
+In that slide which has a pic, this is some explanation:

+We have some shared data which is in the middle of pic and we have goroutine A and goroutine B. Execution will be going downwards.
+The first thing that happens is goroutine A will attempt to lock the data.
+Since the data has no lock right now, the lock will be acquired by goroutine A and then goroutine A has
+**exclusive access to the data** until it is unlocked and the unlock operation has to be done by goroutine A.

+Once goroutine A unlocks data, it then becomes shared again and then goroutine B is able to acquire a lock.

+While goroutine A had lock acquired, goroutine B also attempted to get a lock, however we can see that goroutine B was blocked(that red text) and that's because the mutex was already acquired by goroutine A. While goroutine B was blocked, it's unable to execute.
+So those purpule dashed lines indicate that the gorutine B is just waiting until it can acquire lock and it's able to do so further down, because goroutine A unlocked it at that point.
+Once B acquires lock, then goroutine B can do whatever it wants with the data, then unlocks it, the data is shared again where any goroutine can access it and ... .

+### Deferred unlock:
+Since the defer keyword allows us to execute code when a function finishes, if we just defer the unlock operation, that means that will always make sure to unlock the locks no matter what happens within our functions.

+When you're working with mutex, it's important that they're always unlocked because a locked mutex will freeze your program if it's not properly unlocked.
+So you should almost always use `defer` **immediately** after taking your mutex lock.
+That way, if anything happens later on in your function, you don't have to worry about it, the mutex will alawys be unlocked and other goroutines will have access to the data.

+So far in the concurrency section, we've mostly just been waiting for the job to finish by setting a specific timeout and hoping it just finished within that time.
+Waitgroups give us much more control and allow us to wait until the goroutines are actually done with this job before continuing.

+What you wanna do with the waitgroups is every time you open a goroutine, you want to call the `Add()` function and add 1 , because you're making 1 goroutine and then within the function that has `go`, you just wanna call `Done()` when that function is finished and then Done function on waitgroup is gonna reduce that counter by 1.

+In the example, we used defer with wg.Done() , this way if anything happens later in the code, I don't have to worry about it, the waitgroup counter will always go down because of defer execution when function finishes.

+The wg.Wait() is gonna pause the execution of the code on that line, until the counter reaches zero again.

 ## 84-013 Demo WaitGroups
+When you call `wg.Wait()` , if the wg counter is greater than 0, then that code will block on the line of Wait() , until that counter reaches 0 and once that occures, execution will continue, which means all of our goroutines are done.

+Once you input your data, you can hit control + d on linux or control + z on windows to send end of file signal.
+In mac you can hit control + d twice to send this signal.
 ## 85-014 Demo Mutexes
 ## 86-015 Exercise Synchronization
 ## 87-016 Section Review Multithreaded grep